-I sent out a mailer in February saying that the pandemic was a non-event in Singapore.
-Now five months later, I cringe when I think of what a privileged thing it was to say.
+When the COVID-19 cases first started being confirmed in Singapore in early 2020, I said that it was a non-event here.
+Now I cringe when I think of what a privileged thing it was to say.
 The pandemic hasn’t affected my life very much so far or those around me for that fact, but it has impacted so many lives here, in particular in the migrant community, and in some cases tragically so.

 When I went back to my co-working space recently, the bar and restaurant there was no longer operating and I thought about Jason, the friendly bartender who is now likely without a job.
 As I was making my way home later through Robertson Quay, the reality of seeing restaurants and bars shut and shuttered hit me.
 I wondered about the people who’d been working there.
 They had likely lost their income and jobs too because of the pandemic.